-No land development shall be permitted on lots that do not have frontage on a public road or access to such a road by permanent easement or right-of-way of record at least twenty (20) feet in width for one lot or fifty (50) feet for two or more
+No land development shall be permitted on lots that do not have frontage on a public road or access to such a road by permanent easement or right-of-way of record at least twenty (20) feet in width for one lot or fifty (50) feet for two or more lots.
+A permit for this frontage shall be granted by the Zoning Administrator only after receipt of a written application that shall include a written agreement between the landowner and applicant.
+The design of access to Town roads must be approved by the Selectboard or its designee.

-Section 404 - Home Occupations
+Section 304 - Home Occupations

-- A. Home occupations are permitted in all districts in which residences are permitted.
-Nothing in this Regulation may infringe upon the right of any resident to use a minor portion of a dwelling for an occupation which is customary in residential areas, which does not affect the residential character of the neighborhood, and is incidental and secondary to the residential use of the dwelling. - B. It shall not occupy in total area (dwelling and accessory structures) more than 50% or 500 square feet (whichever is greater) of the floor area of the dwelling. - C. The occupation shall not be conducted by more than one (1) employee, in addition to residents of the building. - D. The occupation must be carried on wholly within the building or structure. - E. No offensive noise, vibrations, smoke, dust, heat, light, odors, or traffic are produced. - F. A sign is permitted and shall not exceed four (4) square feet.
-All signs shall be unlit - G. Permitted Home Occupations: The following are examples of permitted home occupations, provided that they comply with the provisions of Section 404: - 1.
-Dressmaking, sewing and tailoring - 2.
-Painting, sculpting, writing and other arts - 3.
-Telephone answering and sales - 4.
-Home crafts - 5.
-Home cooking - 6.
-Computer programming - H. Prohibited home occupations: The following are prohibited as home occupations: - 1.
-Machine repair shops - 2.
-Restaurants - 3.
-Automobile and manufactured repair or paint shops - I. Other home businesses: Any home business that is neither a specifically permitted nor prohibited home occupation under this section shall be considered a cottage industry and shall comply with the provisions of Section 504.
+Home occupations are permitted in all districts in which residences are permitted.
+Nothing in this Regulation may infringe upon the right of any resident to use a minor portion of a dwelling for an occupation which is customary in residential areas, which does not affect the residential character of the neighborhood, and is incidental and secondary to the residential use of the dwelling.

+It shall not occupy in total area (dwelling and accessory structures) more than 50% or 500 square feet (whichever is greater) of the floor area of the dwelling.

+The occupation shall not be conducted by more than one (1) employee, in addition to residents of the building.

+The occupation must be carried on wholly within the building or structure.

+No offensive noise, vibrations, smoke, dust, heat, light, odors, or traffic are produced.

+A sign is permitted and shall not exceed four (4) square feet.
+All signs shall be unlit.

+Permitted Home Occupations: The following are examples of permitted home occupations, provided that they comply with the provisions of Section 404:

+- 1. Dressmaking, sewing and tailoring

+- 2. Painting, sculpting, writing and other arts

+- 3. Telephone answering and sales

+- 4. Home crafts

+- 5. Home cooking

+- 6. Computer programming

+Prohibited home occupations: The following are prohibited as home occupations:

+- 1. Machine repair shops

+- 2. Restaurants

+- 3. Automobile and manufactured repair or paint shops

+Other home businesses: Any home business that is neither a specifically permitted nor prohibited home occupation under this section shall be considered a cottage industry and shall comply with the provisions of Section 504.
 (Note: this provision shall not apply to uses considered as single family uses of property, as defined in 24 VSA 4412.)

-J. Any approval for a home occupation is granted to the applicant for the length of time that the applicant occupies the dwelling.
+Any approval for a home occupation is granted to the applicant for the length of time that the applicant occupies the dwelling.
 Approval shall terminate upon relocation by the applicant and shall neither remain with the subsequent applicants of the dwelling nor transfer to a new location with the original applicant.

-Section 405 - Handicapped Access Ramps
+Section 305 - Handicapped Access Ramps